Jillianmwangi/CssQuestions/recap.md

     //number7
 border box vs content box
-content box- content inside of element will have the same as the element. border box- the content dimension has to subtract the border and padding from the element's dimension.
+content box- content inside of element will have the same as the element.Width and height can be calculated based on its content only.
+Any padding or border added to the element will increase the overall size of the element.

+border box- the content dimension has to subtract the border and padding from the element's dimension.
+Even when padding and margin is added, the width of the container remains the same
+   * {
+  box-sizing: border-box;
+}
+.my-element {
+  box-sizing: content-box;
+}

     //number8